epiverse-trace/epiverse-trace.github.io/README.md

 ## Scheduling pull requests

 Given that we sometimes want to merge pull requests at specific times, especially for blog posts, there is the option to schedule a merge attempt.
-To do so, add an ISO8601 compliant datetime command as such to the first post in the PR: `/schedule <datetime>` (e.g., `/schedule 2026-01-01` for January 1st, 2026).
+To do so, add an ISO8601 compliant datetime command as such at the end of the first post in the PR: `/schedule <datetime>` (e.g., `/schedule 2026-01-01` for January 1st, 2026).